 Airmen Memorial Museum

-This privately run museum documents men and women involved in the development of aviation.
-Hours: 8 a.m.-5 p.m.
-Mondays-Fridays.
-Free.
+This privately run museum documents men and women behind the growth of aviation.
+Open 8 a.m.-5 p.m.
+Monday-Friday.
+Free admission.

 Antique Chesapeake Carousel and Miniature Train

 The park features an authentic, hand-carved, hand-painted, 80-year-old carousel.
 Featured on the carousel are 45 animals including kangaroo, jackass, goat and seahorse.
 The carousel and train are open from Memorial Day through Labor Day, 10 a.m.-7 p.m.
 Tuesday-Sunday.
 Admission: $1.25, or $1 for bi-county residents; groups of 10 or more, $1 each, or 75 cents each for bi-county residents.
 Mini golf, $3.50, or $3 for bi-county residents.